MOTAT – Museum of Transport & Technology

 On the weekends MOTAT has activities to keep families with children entertained.

-Join in the fun and learn about scientific principles and facts with demonstrations on Science Saturdays (and Sundays!).
+Join in the fun and learn about scientific principles and facts with demonstrations on Science in a Sec.
 Each month there is a new theme and new things to learn.

 The Print Shop is open every Sunday and you can see the heritage printing presses in action.